drybeluga/drybeluga.github.io/tabs/about-me.md

 # MIT License
 ---

 I like reading and writing about how humans and machines can make better decisions under uncertainty.
-If you would like to chat, feel free to write me at adrish ‘dot’ banerjee24 ‘at’ gmail ‘dot’ com.
+If you would like to chat, feel free to write to me at adrish ‘dot’ banerjee24 ‘at’ gmail ‘dot’ com.

 ## Research